50 things to do in Cape Town for under R50

 Everyone enjoys a game of putt-putt.
 At the Waterfront you can enjoy this activity in a cave-like setting!
 It’s fun for the whole family and it’s right next door to the Scratch Patch.

 A unique space in the middle of an urban environment, the Green Point Urban Park is a fantastic, family-friendly place for a picnic, walk, run or for simply lazing around.
 There is an outdoor gym, a play park, adventure park and outdoor labyrinth.
 There are different plant species within the area as well as information about them.
 Access to the park is via Bill Peters drive, Bay Road or Helen Suzman Boulevard.

-Cost: Free to enter, R50 for wine tasting
+Cost: Free to enter (various costs for meals

 One of the oldest wine producing farms in the Cape, Groot Constantia is steeped in history.
 This farm boasts fine examples of Dutch architecture and has been producing wine on the estate without interruption since 1685 when Commander Simon van der Stel of the Dutch East Company (VOC) was originally granted the land on which Groot Constantia stands.
-You can amble around the leafy grounds, do some trail running or take in some wine tasting.
+You can amble around the leafy grounds, or take the free VoiceMap audio tours to explore the farm and its rich history.
 There’s an Iziko Museum on site and if you get hungry, the farm has two restaurants to choose from.